timotheejulien/bloc-notes/_posts/2024/05/2024-05-19-is-whatsapp-safe-for-sending-private-photos-proton.md

 ---
 layout: post
-title: "Is whatsapp safe for sending private photos? | proton"
+title: "Is WhatsApp safe for sending private photos? | proton"
 link: "https://proton.me/blog/whatsapp-safe-private-photos"
-author: N/A
+author: Fergus O'Sullivan
-published_date: "19/05/2024"
+published_date: "16/04/2024"
-description: ""
+description: "WhatsApp is the world’s leading messaging app, trusted by billions of people around the globe to send and receive messages.
+However, is WhatsApp safe for sending private photos?
+Or are there better ways to share photos online privately?
+Let’s find out."
 language: en
 categories:
 - Liens